karthik/life-hacks/travel.md

 ## Misc Best Practices

 - **First Aid**: Keep a small first aid kit in your pack.
 I stock mine with travel-sized refills of the [most common medications](https://www.rescue-essentials.com/medications-unit-dose-pack/), Advil, Tylenol, Zyrtec, and Benadryl (all in branded, sealed, single-use packets).
 I’ve spent a lot of time looking for a pharmacy at odd hours in random countries and still failed to find the right meds.
 I now keep a small laminated checklist and top off this kit before each trip.
 - **A covid kit** I also carry at least two rapid tests per day of travel and schedule PCR tests before departure and after my return.
+I also carry an Aranet Co2 monitor to make sure meeting rooms have good ventilation.
 - **A second wallet**: Hidden in my pack is always a second wallet with an alternate ID, credit + debit card, and some cash.
 - **A quick map of relevant locations**: Before I travel I make sure to mark my hotels on a Google map for $city and save that to a list named after the city.
 I take a couple more minutes to quickly find the nearest emergency room, pharmacy, and healthy grocery store and save those.
 If I have more time, I’ll mark up all the nice restaurants as well.
 You’ll be surprised at how handy this turns out to be.
 When you’re walking around your hotel/the city and want to grab some water/food/drinks/snacks, you’ll know where to go instead of trying to research spots while standing on a street corner.
 This doesn’t have to be an extensive, serendipity-killing process.